sound-eng/system-eye/README.md

 You can capture traces of Your measurement for future reference.
 Traces are stored in Trace Manager.
 You can open Trace manager using cmd+T keystroke, or using menu View -> Trace Manager.
 You can hide/show traces, change name and color and delete them.

-### Known issues:

-- Flicker when resizing/maximizing the window
-- Wrong sizing and line thickness when moving between screens with different content scale
-- Plot positions are not saved on app exit

 ### Security concerns:

 This buid has been notarized by Apple.